3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General _Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 Enjoy the ease of installing the `Demon_Klipper_Essentials_Unified` macro pack with a sinlge commamnd! - Additional installs & prerequisites still required!

+- ### ***NOW WITH AUTO DEMON_USER_FILES EXTRACTION!!***

 This installer will look at your machine & see if you have a previous version of `Demon_Klipper_Essentials_Unified` in your `/config` directory, if so it'll move it into a new directory called `Previous_Demon_Macros`.
 It will then clone the latest main branch files of `Demon_Klipper_Essentials_Unified` to the original location on your system saving the old version for you.

 Not only that but the installer will also create numbered backups for any previous `Demon_Klipper_Essentials_Unified` directories, so you can use the installer over & over & keep all old versions in a local archive on your machine!

 Lastly the installer will automatically install the latest `demon_vars.cfg` file in the correct place, overwriting any previous ones.
+Plus it now auto extracts the Demon_User_Files too!
 So you don't have to worry about that!

 Copy the code block below & paste it into your SSH terminal